Class ScreenObject

 Turns this screen object on, setting its Content to the given content.
 The screen content set here determines the texture to display on this screen object's screen.

-public void TurnOn(string content)
+public virtual void TurnOn(string content)

 Parameters